gducsn/days-of-code/README.md

-# 100daysofcode
+# daysofcode

-Little things I do every day with JS.
-You can find out more <a href="https://www.100daysofcode.com/">here.</a>
+Projects done with JS, CSS and HTML-